New Tenant Checklist for DIY landlords

 Consider allowing deposit replacement products to increase the interest in your rental home.

-Pro tip: If you want to take it to the next level include a floor plan, 3D model or a virtual viewing video to increase the number of applicants.
+Pro tip: If you want to take it to the next level, include a floor plan, 3D model, or a virtual viewing video to increase the number of quality applicants.
+These tools help pre-qualify viewers by giving them a better understanding of the property before they visit.

 2. Advertise on your chosen platform

-There are a number of sites to advertise your property on.
-Some of the well-known ones are Gumtree (free), Spareroom (free), and Facebook Marketplace (free).
+There are numerous sites to advertise your property on.
+Some of the well-known ones are:

-Pro-tip: Adverts with floor plans & virtual tours will produce better qualified tenants i.e. more interested.
+Pro-tip: Adverts with floor plans & virtual tours will produce better qualified tenants (i.e., more genuinely interested in your specific property).

 3. Book add-on & compliance services

-All UK landlords must be compliant with government regulations.
+All UK landlords must comply with government regulations.
 You need to make sure your rental home is safe for people to live in.
-If your safety certificates like EPC, gas certifications have expired or are closer to, now is the time to organise them especially if your property is vacant.
+If your safety certificates have expired or are close to expiring, now is the time to organize them, especially if your property is vacant.

 4. Screen your enquiries

-If you have done a great job with your photography and advert you should start getting enquiries pretty soon.
+If you've done a great job with your photography and advert, you should start getting enquiries pretty soon.
 This is a double-edged sword.
-You don’t want to arrange viewings for 50-60 people.
+You don't want to arrange viewings for 50-60 people.
 We recommend screening the enquiries first to make sure they are serious.
 To make this easier, have the tenants fill out a screening questionnaire.

 5. Review screening responses